strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

 ## Lifecycle hooks

-The lifecycle hooks are functions that get triggered when the Strapi queries are called.
-They are triggered automatically when you manage your content in the Admin Panel or when you develop custom code using `queries`·
+Lifecycle hooks are functions that get triggered when Strapi queries are called.
+They are triggered automatically when managing content through the administration panel or when developing custom code using `queries`·

 :::caution
 Lifecycles hooks are not triggered when using directly the knex library instead of Strapi functions.